shpml/fundamentals/02_chapter/intro.md

 ##Installing Git

 If you don't already have Git, you can install it by downloading the latest release from [git-scm.com](http://git-scm.com/download/mac), double-clicking the downloaded file, and going through the installer.

+If you're following along on Windows and installed Git Bash, Git should have been installed along with Git Bash so you should be all set.

 > **HINT** As with any software installation, it’s always good to backup your system and data before proceeding.